Cats on a Smooth Surface

 In the years 1981 and 1982, the band's lineup consisted of Bobby Bandiera on lead guitar and vocals, Harry Filkin on rhythm guitar and vocals, Peter Schulle on keyboards and vocals, John Micco on bass guitar and vocals, Pete Gagen on drums, and Ray Plante on saxophone.
-Other band members through the years have included Glen Burtnick, Vincent Danielle, and Mike Bovenzi, Steff "Stiff Reed" Munter, Rich Ruggiero and Joel Krausse.
+Other band members through the years have included Glen Burtnick, Garry Grant, Vincent Danielle, and Mike Bovenzi, Steff "Stiff Reed" Munter, Rich Ruggiero and Joel Krausse.
 The band is still in existence and performs regularly in New Jersey.

 In 1971, prior to founding "Cats", Harry Filkin and Bobby Bandiera were the key players in the Jersey shore band called Holme in Belmar NJ.
 Harry still plays as current member of Holme and with "Harry and Billy".
 Bobby Bandiera is now a 5-year member of the internationally famous Bon Jovi band as a vocalist and guitarist.
 He was also lead guitar with Southside Johnny and the Asbury Jukes and still makes occasional appearances with them.

 Starting in the spring of 1982 Bruce Springsteen often performed with the band, particularly on Sunday nights when he would appear unannounced at the Stone Pony and jump up on stage with them.
 He often claimed to the press that they were his favorite band to jam with Recently Rachel Copeland has also begun to sing with the band.